RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/README.md

 ## File:-6_image_c;assification_and_understand_the_importance_of_gpu.ipynb
 ### Project:- Image Classification using Artificial neural network and understanding the importance of gpu
+#### What is Artificial Neural Network
+- An artificial neural network (ANN) is a computational model that is inspired by the structure and function of biological neural networks, such as the human brain.
+It is composed of a large number of interconnected processing nodes, called neurons, which are organized into layers.
+- Each neuron in the network receives input from other neurons in the previous layer, processes the information, and then passes the output to the next layer of neurons.
+The output of the final layer is the network's prediction or decision based on the input data.
+- ANNs are typically used for tasks such as classification, regression, and pattern recognition.
+They are capable of learning from data by adjusting the strength of the connections between neurons, a process called training or learning.
+This allows ANNs to improve their performance on a specific task as they receive more training data.

 image classification using Artificial Neural Networks (ANN) on the CIFAR-10 dataset.
 CIFAR-10 is a popular benchmark dataset consisting of 60,000 32x32 color images across 10 classes.

 ![small_images](https://github.com/RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/assets/112707550/b8895184-42a8-4d44-8d22-7ed8f2edf55c)

 Here,50000 images we are using as train set and 10000 images are used as a test set.